DavidDemian/mysql/README.md

 <h2> How does it work ? </h2>
 <h4> The node app communicates with the MySQL database and displays results of user input based on the information initially set up by administrator.
 The user gets a shopping list and chooses items by ID.
 The app returns message based on the inventory information from the database. </h4>

-<h3> A demo video is availabe for download through the link below. </h3>
+<h3> A demo video is availabe for download through links below. </h3>

 <h4> Customer version </h4> https://github.com/DavidDemian/mysql/blob/master/customer.mov
 <h4> Manager version </h4> https://github.com/DavidDemian/mysql/blob/master/manager.mov